-chair’s draft proposal for an allocation regime (V7) — annotATed
+draft allocation regime (V7) — annotATed

 Prepared by the TCAC Chairperson

 About this Revision

 Background on the draft –

 Draft #7 has been prepared to reflect comments received from delegations during the TCAC12 meeting, text changes agreed during the meeting, and proposed changes submitted by some Members following the TCAC12 meeting.
 Changes submitted after the TCAC12 meeting have been identified in sidebar comments.
 Where the changes submitted after the TCAC12 meeting propose changes to text agreed to during TCAC12, the Chairperson did not include them.